EmreAkanak/AppliedTestingforDataScience/README.md

 This repository has been created for Applied Testing for Data Science Lecture.
 It has been created by lecturer Emre Akanak for course students and this repository is constantly being updated.

-Course content
+### Course content;

 - Course Frame

 - Overview on Applied Tests in Data Science

+- Basic Concepts

 - Basic Python I